ec-europa/atomium/README.md

 # Contributing

-Atomium is licenced under [EUPL Licence](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
+Atomium is licenced under the [EUPL Licence](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
-All contributions to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium's repository.
+All contributions to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium repository.

 To ensure its code quality, Atomium depends on [GrumPHP](https://github.com/phpro/grumphp).